gsp-software/accessibility4typo3/README.md

 ### Installation using composer

-The extension is not availabel in a public repository, but  nevertheless it can be installed using composer.
-Add a section for a  local istall of packages like this:
+The extension is not available in a public repository, but  nevertheless it can be installed using composer.
+Add a section for a  local install of packages like this:

 ```
 "repositories": [